When current participants and coaches told Surfing Australia that women wanted a different kind of surf experience, Surfing Australia listened.

 - Love the water, keen surfers, enjoy keeping fit or doing yoga.

 - Consider looking outside your traditional network to ensure you have the right people to deliver the product.

 - Engage deliverers in the product design process.
 Mentors are the face of Shore Thing, so it is important they live and breathe the values in order to grow and build the brand.

 - Offer specialised training to enhance the skills deliverers already have and harness their passion for the product.

 - Encourage peer support.
 Shore Thing mentors learn together, sharing ideas and advice.
 They have already created a WhatsApp group and have become a strong support network for each other, contributing to the long-term sustainability of the program.

 - Create a regular feedback loop.
 Surfing Australia conducts pre and post program surveys to iterate the product and improve the experience for participants and providers.

 The innovative approach to workforce development has been a great success.
 Seventeen mentors are now trained and are establishing Shore Thing programs around Australia to help women develop their confidence in the surf, improve their wellbeing and connect with other like-minded women.
 Surfing Australia will offer continual professional development, networking opportunities and a strong communications platform to ensure the mentors become a critical part of the affiliated surf school network as it reaches into new markets.

-For further information contact the Participation Design team at email@example.com
+For further information contact the Participation Planning team at email@example.com